-That has led to distinguishing five layers of such qualities: motives, traits, self-concepts, knowledge, and skills.
-And they influence our effectiveness in the respectively descendant order.
+Later, five layers of such qualities had been defined: motives, traits, self-concepts, knowledge, and skills (they influence our effectiveness in the respectively descendant order),— that is being called The Iceberg Model now.

 - Competence at Work: Models for Superior Performance – L. Spenser, J. Spenser